 I am an attorney in the state of New York.
 After taking the NY bar exam in 2005, I put together a website explaining how I passed the exam and shared my materials (these materials are still free, although out-dated).
 I began a supplemental bar review subscription site in 2008 based on a MASTER essay outline that prioritized bar exam essay topics using statistical analysis.
-I have now been accurately prioritizing bar exam essay topics for over eight years (17 exam administrations) – you can read more about the accuracy of these MASTER essay prioritizations here.
+I have now been accurately prioritizing bar exam essay topics for over ten years (22 exam administrations) – you can read more about the accuracy of these MASTER essay prioritizations here.

 In the past 15 years, I have spent more time analyzing the bar exam than any single person in the world – I have statistically analyzed the scores from over 6,000 candidates, personally and statistically reviewed over 3,500 graded essays/MPTs and made what is likely the largest searchable bar-exam database in existence (if you are curious, you can read more about this here).
 I provide online tools for examinees to use such as bar exam score calculators and a UBE score estimator.
 I also provide examinees with free score and essay reports that are very insightful for re-takers seeking help understanding where they went wrong.
 I regard these free tools and services as a quid pro quo – examinees better understand their mistakes while I better understand the exam.